-By installing chargepoints on-street in areas such as these, residents without off-street parking can enjoy the convenience and value of charging their plug-in electric vehicles at home.
+By installing chargepoints on-street, residents without off-street parking can enjoy the convenience and value of charging their plug-in electric vehicles at home.
 As more residents use electric vehicles, communities will benefit from improved air quality and will lower their carbon footprint.

-The Office for Low Emission Vehicles (OLEV) announced the continuation of the On-street Residential Chargepoint Scheme, to increase the availability of plug-in vehicle charging infrastructure for residents who do not have access to off-street parking.
+The Office for Low Emission Vehicles (OLEV) announced the continuation of the On-street Residential Chargepoint Scheme (ORCS), to increase the availability of plug-in vehicle charging infrastructure for residents who do not have access to off-street parking.

-Energy Saving Trust is administering this scheme with support from OLEV and can provide advice and guidance to Local Authorities on the preparation of an eligible and successful application.
-Funding will be allocated to successful applications on a ‘first-come, first-served’ basis.
+Energy Saving Trust is administering this scheme with support from OLEV and can provide advice and guidance to local authorities on the preparation of an eligible and successful application.
+Contact us at email@example.com if you need further assistance.

 Our OLEV On-street Residential Chargepoint Scheme Webinar covers why the scheme is being offered, what is covered by the funding offered through the scheme, and more helpful information.